 The best running in Fort Worth is using the extensive Trinity Trails system.
-There are over 40 miles of trails along the Trinity River and its tributaries for walking, running, cycling or on horseback.
-The trail networks connects with 21 parks, the Fort Worth Botanic Garden and Japanese Garden, Log Cabin Village, Fort Worth Zoo, the historic Stockyards and downtown Fort Worth.
+There are 100 miles of trails along the Trinity River and its tributaries for walking, running, cycling or on horseback.
+The trail network connects with 31 neighborhoods and 21 parks, the Fort Worth Botanic Garden and Japanese Garden, Log Cabin Village, Fort Worth Zoo, the historic Stockyards and downtown Fort Worth.
 There are 17 trailheads located throughout Fort Worth.
-The most centrally located, and great for runners is Heritage Park, just a few blocks north of downtown Fort Worth, where you can then head north or south along the water through several parks.
+This trail map is an excellent resource, as is this interactive map.
+In central Fort Worth, Heritage Park Plaza is a good anchor point, with options to head north or south, or west along the water through several parks.
 Some favorite sections in central Fort Worth, which can be creatively combined:

 Downtown to Rockwood Park.
 From downtown heading west along the river, it is 1.8 miles to Rockwood Park, and then there’s a nice section in the park paralleling Rockwood Park Dr., for about 2 miles.
 It’s 4.4 miles one-way from downtown to White Settlement Rd.
 Can continue even further southwest!
 ROUTE MAP

 Trinity Park to Fort Worth Zoo.
 Another nice section from downtown is the 1.5 miles heading south along the river in Trinity Park.
 Take 7th Ave. about 1 mile west to the park and join the trail on the west side of the river.
 It’s 1.4 miles to the Botanical Garden and 2.1 miles to the Fort Worth Zoo.
 A trail continues further southwest.
 You can also do a nearly 3-mile loop right in 250-acre Trinity Park.